drewlakee/chattweiler/README.md

 # How To Run

-Before the application will be running, create `bot.env` file inside the project directory and fill it up by all the mandatory environment variables
+Before the application will be running, create the file `bot.env` inside the project directory and fill it up by all the mandatory environment variables.

 Run the commands in the console: